manetu/policyengine/docs/docs/integration/best-practices.md

 allowed, _ := pe.Authorize(ctx, porcJSON)
 ```

-### Consider Caching for Repeated Checks
+### Consider Caching for Probe-Mode Checks

-For UI capability checks (e.g., which buttons to show), consider short-term caching:
+For UI capability checks (e.g., determining which buttons to show), you can use `probe=true` to disable audit logging and safely cache results.
+Probe mode is designed for scenarios where you need to check permissions without creating audit entries:

 ```go
 type PermissionCache struct {